miayam/vanilla-page/README.md

 2. Add ServiceWorker so we can see the landing page offline.
 3. Provide end to end testing (E2E) using Cypress.
 Well, it's just a dead simple landing page, but it would be awesome with E2E testing.

+### Special Thanks
+At first, it was just an entry test from [Cermati.com](https://cermati.com).
+It turns out I enjoy working on it and turn it into a pet project.
+The coding exercise focus on the end result and it's framework agnostic.
+I like it very much.
+Don't be fooled by its simplicity.
+Simplicity doesn't mean easy.
+Thanks to you guys at [https://engineering.cermati.com](https://engineering.cermati.com).

 ## Demo
 Here is the [demo](https://miayam.io/vanilla-page).
 I am happy with the result.
 It loads pretty fast.
 To be honest it's more performant than React.js "Hello World!".
 It's a static prerendered page that still works without JavaScript!

 ### Audit
 The last audit I did using lighthouse in simulated fast 3G.